dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/deploy.md

-# Step-by-step private NeoFS deployment
+# Step-by-step private FrostFS deployment

-This is a short guide on how to deploy a private NeoFS storage network on bare metal without docker images.
+This is a short guide on how to deploy a private FrostFS storage network on bare metal without docker images.
 This guide does not cover details on how to start consensus, Alphabet, or Storage nodes.
 This guide covers only `frostfs-adm` related configuration details.